Stamp Duty Refund for Redevelopment

 The rate of stamp duty on property other than residential is 7.5%.
 In an attempt to ease the financial burden of transfers within farming families this rate was reduced to 1% specifically for such transfers.

-The relief was due to expire in December 2020 but Budget 2021 extended this relief to 31st December 2023.
+The relief was due to expire in December 2020 but Budget 2021 extended this relief to 31st December 2023, and indeed Budget 2022 further extended this relief until the 31st of December 2025.

-If you have any queries related to Stamp duty, please get in contact with us here.
+If you have any queries related to Stamp duty, please get in contact with us here or fill out the form below.